How to Donate Blood, Platelets or Plasma

 A Power Red donation is similar to a whole blood donation, except a special machine is used to allow you to safely donate two units of red blood cells during one donation while returning your plasma and platelets to you.

-What to Expect At Your Blood Donation
+What to Expect at Your Blood Donation

 • Medical Screening